Quick Reference

 %span{"x:bind":"data"}

-Attribute values can also be interpolated and use a string Go variable or expression:
+Attribute names cannot be interpolated.
+Rendered attribute names and values are HTML-escaped.
+Attribute values can be interpolated and use a string Go variable or expression:

 %span{id: #{spanID}}